Meyermagic/OpenFasTrak/README.md

 # OpenFasTrak

 OpenFasTrak is open-source Gnuradio-based reimplementation of the FasTrak protocol.
-FasTrak is a popular electronic toll collection system used in California.
-East Coasters might be more familiar with E-ZPass, a similar system.
+FasTrak is a popular electronic toll collection system used in California (East Coasters might be more familiar with E-ZPass, a similar system used of the East Coast).

 FasTrak is [notably insecure](http://rdist.root.org/2008/08/07/fastrak-talk-summary-and-slides/), and communication protocol is very simple, and publicly documented in the [Title 21 Public FasTrak Specification](http://www.dot.ca.gov/hq/traffops/itsproj/Title_21/title21_index.htm).